Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cellulose bio-degradation: structure and mechanisms

 \subsubsection{Cleaving Mechanism 2}

 The second mechanism is somewhat simplified.
-It may be used to describe complex cellulases where exoglucanases are not entirely free (they are attached to bacterial cell walls, and once bacteria leaves the spot the enzyme becomes detached from the reducing end as well).
-Here we suppose that at any moment of time, all existing $T(t)$ reducing ends are available for an attack by the enzyme $e_2$.
-The reducing ends $T(t)$ are attacked with a certain rate $b(T(t))$ and a certain (average) amount $q>0$ of cellobiose units is cleaved off by each individual enzyme $e_2$, after which the enzyme $e_2$ detaches itself.
+It may be used to describe complex cellulases where exoglucanases are not entirely free (they are attached to bacterial cell walls, and once bacteria leaves the spot the enzyme becomes detached {from the landing site} as well).
+Here we suppose that at any moment of time, all existing $T(t)$ {landing sites} are available for an attack by the enzyme $e_2$.
+The {landing sites} $T(t)$ are attacked with a certain rate $b(T(t))$ and a certain (average) amount $q>0$ of cellobiose units is cleaved off by each individual enzyme $e_2$, after which the enzyme $e_2$ detaches itself.
 We view such an attack as instantaneous.
-Thus, after such an (instantaneous) attack, all $T(t)$ reducing ends are unoccupied again.
-We will assume that after the attack a certain portion $\theta_r\in[0,1]$ of the (attacked) reducing ends becomes {\it unusable}.
-In that scenario the two processes, finding a reducing end and cleaving off cellobiose, are lumped together (with a hidden assumption that enzymes cannot remain attached to a chain for a very long time).
+Thus, after such an (instantaneous) attack, all $T(t)$ {landing sites} are again unoccupied.
+We will assume that after the attack a certain portion $\theta_r\in[0,1]$ of the (attacked) {landing sites} \cmt{become unavailable, that is, destroyed}.
+In that scenario the two processes, finding a {landing site} and cleaving off cellobiose, are lumped together (with a hidden assumption that enzymes cannot remain attached to a chain for a very long time).

+\begin{remark} \rm This first mechanism is more realistic since it takes into account time spent by the enzyme on {a site}.
+This mechanism can be employed for modeling systems where both non-complex and complex cellulases are present. \end{remark}

-\begin{remark}\rm In the second mechanism the reducing ends $T(t)$ serve as "prey" and $e_2$ as "predators", with one difference: the enzymes attack the prey, use it and leave it alone.
+\begin{remark}\rm In the second mechanism the {landing sites} $T(t)$ serve as "prey" and $e_2$ as "predators", with one difference: the enzymes attack the prey, use it and leave it alone.
 After an attack only a certain proportion of the sites is destroyed, while the rest is still usable. \end{remark}